 News and Events

-- Pulitzer Prize Recipient Rae Armantrout to Speak for Dillon Johnston Writers Reading Series on April 9thJoin us on April 9th at 5:00PM in Annenberg Auditorium, Carswell Hall, for a talk by Pulitzer Prize-winning poet Rae Armantrout.
-This event is free and open to the campus […]
+- Pulitzer Prize Recipient Rae Armantrout to give Poetry Reading for Dillon Johnston Writers Reading Series on April 9thJoin us on April 9th at 5:00PM in Annenberg Auditorium, Carswell Hall, for a poetry reading by Pulitzer Prize-winning poet Rae Armantrout.
+This event is free and open to the […]

 - Dr. Flowers’ A Sketch of Sunday Published in MoMA MagazineJoin us in congratulating Dr. Ebony Flowers on her publication in MoMA magazine.
 Her comic, titled A Sketch of Sunday, appeared in the magazine on December 3, 2024.
 Congratulations, Dr. […]